 When you start to worry about repair costs, have a professional assess your air conditioner.
 An expert will be able to tell if you’re better off investing in a new one.

 Benefits of Investing in a New Air Conditioner

 Newer air conditioners use energy more efficiently than old models do.
 Look for one with a seasonal energy efficiency ratio (SEER) of 13 or higher.
 An efficient air conditioner will provide you with significant savings on your utility bills over the years.

 The chlorine in air conditioner refrigerants over the decades has negatively affected the earth’s ozone layer.
 In an effort to save the ozone, refrigerant manufacturers are phasing out R-22 refrigerant and replacing it with R-410A.
 It won’t be long before you won’t find a contractor who still carries R-22.

 Proper maintenance enables air conditioners to last for many years, even as long as 20 years.
 Maintenance involves analyzing the blower belt and motor operation, examining electrical parts, looking for leaks, evaluating refrigerant levels, calibrating the thermostat, and cleaning the condenser coil, air ducts and filters.
 It is also important to keep your air conditioner in a cool, dry location during the winter months.

 A good air conditioner is essential to keeping cool in the summertime.
-When you’ve determined that it’s time to get a new air conditioner for your Selbyville, DE, home, contact Red Dog Heating, Cooling & Plumbing.
+When you’ve determined that it’s time to get a new air conditioner for your Servicing Delaware, home, contact Red Dog Associates.

 Image provided by iStock